fenago/machine-learning/lab_guides/lab_7.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab7_decision_trees`

-In this chapter, I cover decision trees.
+In this lab, I cover decision trees.
 Decision trees are very powerful models which help us classify data and make predictions.
 Not only that, they also give us a great deal of information about the data.
 Like the models in the previous chapters, decision trees are trained with labelled data, where the labels (or targets) that we want to predict are given by a set of classes.
 The classes can be yes/no, spam/ham, dog/cat/bird, or anything that we wish to predict based on the features.
 Decision trees are a very intuitive way to build classifiers, and one that really resembles human reasoning.
-In this chapter you will learn how to build decision trees that fit your data.
+In this lab you will learn how to build decision trees that fit your data.
 The algorithm that we use to build decision trees is quite intuitive, and in a nutshell, it works the following
 way: